cvizer/text-to-receive-temperature/README.md

 ## Description

-> This program connects to an existing MongoDB database to obtain the latest temperature reading from a temperature sensor (to set up the sensor and upload the readings to MongoDB, see https://github.com/cvizer/temperature_sensor_program).

-To see the current temperature, all you need to do is send a text message to your Twilio phone number.
+> This program connects to an existing MongoDB database to obtain the latest temperature reading from a temperature sensor (to set up the sensor and upload the readings to MongoDB, see https://github.com/cvizer/temperature_sensor_program).<br><br>To see the current temperature, all you need to do is send a text message to your Twilio phone number.
 You'll receive a response with the latest temperature reading.

 ---